Allah Mohammad Ghazanfar

-Allah Mohammad Ghazanfar (born 15 July 2007) is an Afghan cricketer, who has played for Mis Ainak Knights in the Afghan Shpageeza Cricket League and Rawalpindi Raiders in the Pakistan Junior League.
+Allah Mohammad Ghazanfar (الله محمد غضنفر, born 20 March 2006), also known as AM Ghazanfar is an Afghan cricketer, who has represented the Afghanistan cricket team.
+He has played for Mis Ainak Knights in the Afghan Shpageeza Cricket League, Derbyshire and Rawalpindi Raiders in the Pakistan Junior League.

+He was selected but did not make appearances for Colombo Strikers for the 2024 Lanka Premier League, the Kolkata Knight Riders for the 2024 Indian Premier League and the Mumbai Indians for the 2025 Indian Premier League.

 Personal life

 Ghazanfar is from Paktia Province, Afghanistan.
 He has five older brothers, and as of 2022, he lived in Kabul.

-Career
+Domestic and franchise career

-Ghazanfar began as a fast bowler.
-He is an off-spinner who bowls finger spin, after having been taught spin bowling by former Afghanistan captain Dawlat Ahmadzai.
+Ghazanfar started playing cricket in 2020 during the COVID-19 pandemic.
+He began as a fast bowler, and is now an off-spinner.
+He bowls finger spin, due to him receiving teachings on spin bowling by former Afghanistan captain Dawlat Ahmadzai.
 His bowling technique has been compared to Afghan international Mujeeb Zadran.
 Ghazanfar trains at the Mirza Mohammad Katawazai Cricket Centre in Kabul, and has trained with the Afghanistan national under-19 cricket team.

 Ghazanfar has played for the Mis Ainak Knights in the Afghan Shpageeza Cricket League.
 On his debut, he took 1/27 in 4 overs, and he took four wickets in his second appearance.

 In 2022, he played for Rawalpindi Raiders in the Pakistan Junior League; he was one of 12 overseas players in the competition.